espocrm/documentation/docs/development/metadata/app-popup-notifications.md

 *As of v7.3.*

 A provider class.
-Actual only is the *grouped* parameter set to true.
+Actual only if the *grouped* parameter is set to true.

 ## useWebSocket